flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 * [`cov.wt`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/cov.wt.html) computes the weighted covariance matrix
 * `fm.kmeans` computes k-means with the Lloyd algorithm and random initialization.

-## Generalized operations
+## Generalized operations (GenOps)

-In addition to the basic functions above, FlashR provides a set of generalized operations (GenOps) to increase the generality of FlashR.
+In addition to the basic functions above, FlashR provides a set of generalized operations to increase the generality of FlashR.
 A GenOp takes some matrices and an element operator, which defines the computation on elements, to perform actual computation.
 FlashR defines only four GenOps and many element operators to cover computations required by many data mining and machine learning algorithms.
 Most of the "Base" and "stats" R functions shown above are also implemented with the GenOps.

 ### Element operators:

 FlashR defines three types of element operators.
 Some operators take two elements and output one element (binary operators); some take only one element and output one element (unary operators); the others take multiple elements and output one element (aggregation operators).
 The tables below list the name and the corresponding R object for an element operator.
 Users can pass an element operator to a GenOp by using either its name or its R object.

-The table lists common binary operators in FlashR:
+#### Binary operators in FlashR

 | name | R object | Computation semantics |
 | :---| :--- | :--- |